Safer Recruitment

 • An induction plan sets out what new staff members will cover before beginning work and during the induction period.

-• Throughout the induction period, all new staff members will receive regular meetings with the manager and their mentor to discuss how it’s going and identify any further training and development needs.
+• Throughout the induction period, all new staff members will receive regular meetings with the manager or mentor to discuss their progression in the role and identify any further training and development needs.